-Jonathan Marina is an associate in the Intellectual Property Practice Group in the firm's San Diego (Del Mar) office.
+Jonathan Marina is special counsel in the Intellectual Property Practice Group in the firm's San Diego (Del Mar) office.

 Areas of Practice

 Jonathan's practice focuses on patent application drafting, prosecution and counseling.
-He regularly drafts and prosecutes U.S. utility patent applications in technical fields such as distributed ledgers (including blockchains), machine learning, augmented reality and virtual reality technology, computer hardware and software, firmware, graphical user interfaces, free space optical communications methods and related hardware, satellite communications methods and related hardware, computer networks and related hardware, semiconductor devices, imaging devices, medical devices, solders and PCB assembly materials and gaming peripherals.
-He often works with counsel in various jurisdictions, including the EU, China, South Korea and Japan, to obtain utility patent protection.
+He regularly drafts and prosecutes U.S. utility patent applications in technical fields including machine learning, augmented reality and virtual reality, satellite communications, display systems, imaging systems, medical devices, solders and PCB assembly materials, computer hardware and software, firmware, graphical user interfaces, computer networks and related hardware, distributed ledgers (blockchain), and gaming peripherals.
+He works with counsel in various jurisdictions, including the EU, China, South Korea and Japan, to obtain international patent protection in various markets.

-Further, Jonathan drafts and successfully prosecutes U.S. design patent applications for products, that include: fashion and apparel accessories such as shoes and bags, earbuds, graphical user interfaces for computing devices, gaming accessories such as controllers, and electronic devices such as wireless chargers, flashlights and connectors.
-He works with counsel in various jurisdictions, including the EU, South Korea and Japan, in obtaining protection over designs.
+Further, Jonathan has drafted and successfully prosecuted U.S. design patent applications for products, that include: fashion and apparel accessories such as shoes and bags, earbuds, graphical user interfaces for computing devices, gaming accessories such as controllers, and electronic devices such as wireless chargers, flashlights and connectors.
+He has worked with counsel in various jurisdictions, including the EU, South Korea and Japan, in obtaining protection over designs.

 In addition to patent drafting and prosecution, Jonathan is experienced in patent reexamination and reissue proceedings, preparing opinions and freedom to operate assessments and patent litigation support for a variety of clients.
 He also provides counsel and prepares applications or registrations for other intellectual property, including trademarks and copyrights.